nejukmaster/ProjectA/ProjectA/Assets/Character/Shader/README.md

 ### Body Shader With Diffuse Wraping and Normal Map

-The Clothes' Shader use Diffuse Wrapping as above. but, this shader is only use normal Dot light value. because this shader is not necessary to be shown smoothly as much as Skin Shader above.
+However this shader is not necessary to show as smoothly as Skin Shader so Normal dot Light value is used only.
 And the clothes should show wrinkles, So that, I apply normal mapping to shader.

 _Diffuse Map of Clothes_